 Styrofoam: Although Styrofoam is recyclable, it requires highly specialized equipment that our recycling facility is not equipped with.

 Keep ‘em loose.
-Bagged recyclables are as trash (except for shredded paper – place in clear bag)..
+Bagged recyclables are as good as trash (except for shredded paper – place in clear bag).
 If you collect recyclables in a bag, empty the bag into your cart or bin.

 Caps on.
 Puts caps back on plastic and metal bottles and containers (if possible).
 Remove caps from glass bottles and containers.